romainpi/berkelium/README.txt

 For Mac or Linux, first use the automated script to build chromium: util/build-chromium.sh
 You can specify options to it, see --help for more information.
+The most important option is probably --deps, which on supported platforms (e.g. Ubuntu, Fedora), will try to install required dependencies from system packages.

 For a Debug build of chromium, export CHROMIUM_DEBUG=true
     Warning: Debug requires 4GB RAM and 64-bit Linux or Mac OS X 10.6